 Many contractors have appropriate equipment for locating underground services.
 You can contact Electra's contracting division on 0800 353 2872.
 They have qualified personnel to detect and mark (usually with orange paint) the route of your cabling.
 Consult your Yellow Pages for the numbers of other contractors.

 Electra Ltd trades as Electra.
 We are owned by the Electra Trust.
 All consumers on our network are beneficiaries of the Trust - that is all households and business in the Kapiti Horowhenua region.

-You automatically become a beneficiary of the Electra Trust when you connect your house to the Electra's network.
+You automatically become a beneficiary of the Electra Trust when you connect your property to the Electra network.

 Electra provides Kapiti and Horowhenua electricity users (the beneficiaries of the Electra Trust) with regular sales discounts.

 You receive your sales discount no matter which electricity retailer you use.
 The sales discount is highlighted on your electricity bill.

 Electra is able to give you these regular sales discounts because of on-going efficiencies in the way we run our business.

 For an average household customer using 8000kWh of electricity per annum, Electra prices are in the lower third when comparing prices between all the network companies in New Zealand.

 When our sales discount is taken into account, Electra has amongst the lowest prices in New Zealand for an electricity lines company.

 While the house wiring is being completed and service cabling laid, call your retailer and ask for a new connection.
 They will need your address and the number that's on the pole or pillar that your house will connect to (the nearest power pole or pillar to your premises).